Army Reserve’s top enlisted Soldier challenges leaders to think ‘upstream’

 |0

-This work, Army Reserve’s top enlisted Soldier challenges leaders to think ‘upstream’ [Image 4 of 4], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve’s top enlisted Soldier challenges leaders to think ‘upstream’, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT